 Polluted air has become an invisible part of our daily lives.
 From dust and pollen to car exhaust, propane fumes and cleaning chemicals, the invaders are too small to be seen without a microscope, but they are still ever present.
-Breathing in these particles all day can cause severe medical problems.
+Breathing in these particles all day can cause severe allergy symptoms and health problems.
 This is why it is more important than ever to protect and improve air quality for better health.

 The particles that pollute our air are super fine.
 Indeed they are so infinitely small that they can pass right through much of our bodies’ defenses.
 They pass through the nose and into our lungs.
 From there they are absorbed into the blood stream, allowing the particles to spread throughout the body.
 In no time, we are inundated with toxins that are as dangerous as they are prevalent.

 Nonetheless, chronic illnesses caused by poor air quality tend to develop slowly.
 The development is so gradual that it is becomes difficult to pinpoint the culprit.
 More often than not, we try to reverse the current by changing our habits, our exercise levels, our diet, or the products we use.
 The one thing we forget to address is the one thing with which we have constant contact--the air we depend on to stay alive.

 “Then it settles to quietude, or maybe gratitude, as it feeds as we all do, as we must, upon the invisible gift: our purest, sweet necessity: the air.” ― Mary Oliver

 Countless studies prove that when we fail to make this connection and improve air quality, a variety of health concerns may arise.
 In fact, the Environmental Protection Agency lists indoor air pollution amongst the five biggest environmental hazards to human health.
 It is not difficult to draw the connection between poor air quality and allergies, asthma, or chemical sensitivities.
 Research also draws a connection between polluted air and the development of learning disabilities, cancer, cardiovascular disease, and even premature death.